MrImmortal09/TowardsNethunter/README.md

 Voila Done.

-Shitty note: I know you might get many many errors if you are newbie,
+Shitty note: I know you might get many many errors if you are newbie, but their is a huch community support available on telegram about building kernels so please join there.